 By now, most people have read about the importance of a balanced gut flora to our immune systems.
 A fungal overgrowth can quickly weaken your immune system and leave you vulnerable to infection and disease.
-But did you know that there are also clear links between those organisms living in your gut and arthritis?
+There is also an increasing amount of research into the gut-brain axis and how probiotics can affect things like mood and mental health.
+But did you know that there are also clear links between those microorganisms living in your gut and arthritis?

 Here is a list of some of the most recent research on arthritis, along with a brief summary of the researchers’ findings.
 Taken together, these studies form a very compelling argument that Candida can contribute to (and perhaps even trigger) arthritis.

 - A 2011 review looked at the current research into Candida and inflammation.
 The researchers found that “Candida colonization delays healing of inflammatory lesions”.
 They also noted that “These effects may create a vicious cycle in which low-level inflammation promotes fungal colonization and fungal colonization promotes further inflammation.”